fdomf/ROS-observatory/README.md

 *Note that most of the components were reused, to do a proper prototype other components should be used.*

 # Requirements
-The system was developed using the following
+The system was developed using the following:

 - Python 3.6.9
 - Ubuntu core 18.04 aarch64
 - ROS 2 Dashing Diademata